What is local exchange?

-These systems offer an alternative way of meeting people’s needs, through one another, and help make use of unused resources.
+These systems offer an excellent way for people to meet each other’s needs and make better use of their resources without money.
 There are a wide variety of names in use for such local currencies, from “Grain du Sel” to Hours.
 Unlike cryptotokens or money-bought local voucher currencies, they impose no monetary restrictions on the amount that a community might exchange.
 As local groups grow then their credits may be accepted by a wider geographical area if they agree exchange rates with other local currencies.
 The LocalPay Technology Project would make this interoperability a seamless experience, thereby increasing uptake and use.

 What can be exchanged

 Each person decides what they want to offer the rest of the community.
 It might range from gardening, childcare, cooking, mending equipment to helping people with building a website or lending a car.
 People can share the goods they use infrequently, or they can share time by doing work in exchange for what they need such as vegetables, babysitting, or help learning to drive.
 The use of a local currency means participants do not need to make a direct swap with someone.
 Instead, they give to one and receive from another.
 Categories covered typically include:

 Construction & Repair

 Food buying, production and distribution are obvious ways that people can circulate their value locally to assist their area to grow and prosper.
 Some groups also include local businesses to drive local trade and increase local loyalty and relocalise the supply chain.
 The LocalPay Tech project would provide the necessary tools, standards, training and support for more local groups to engage small businesses.

 Dane County Timebank in Madison, Wisconsin, USA is situated in disadvantaged community and food desert.
 Established in 2005, it provides a way for more than 2,000 members to connect and provide services to each other.